swhitty/FlyingFox/README.md

 }
 ```

 Incoming requests are routed to the first handler with a matching route.

-Handlers can throw `HTTPUnhandledError` if after inspecting the request, they cannot handle it.
-The next matched handler is then used to handle the request.
+Handlers can throw `HTTPUnhandledError` if after inspecting the request, they cannot handle it, the next matched handler is then used.

 Unhandled requests receive `HTTP 404`.